10 inspiring user onboarding examples: great UX, better user engagement

 Intuitive user interfaces are the Holy Grail for UI designers and digital product managers.
 But it’s not always realistic to expect 100% of users to dominate a mobile or web app’s features from the get-go.
-This is particularly true for intricate enterprise application interfaces requiring intimate knowledge of an organization’s workflow; however, it can also true of relatively simple products aimed at a wide variety of users, or a product with frequently updated features.
+This is particularly true for intricate enterprise application interfaces requiring intimate knowledge of an organization’s workflow; however, it can also be true of relatively simple products aimed at a wide variety of users, or a product with frequently updated features.

 All users appreciate a helping hand to get them started on a product or feature sometimes.
 And that’s where user onboarding comes in.